-There are some traditions that never seem to change, like watching Die Hard on Christmas Eve, and there are others that morph with the times.
+Some traditions never change, like watching Die Hard on Christmas Eve, and there are others that morph with the times.

 Take Canadians' approach to holiday shopping, for example.
 For decades, Boxing Day was the biggest shopping day of the year, but increasingly the pull of Black Friday and Cyber Monday from south of the border has had an impact on our shopping behaviour.

-As we prepare for the busiest shopping period of the year, here are a few interesting facts about Black Friday/Cyber Monday.
+As we prepare for the busiest shopping period of the year, here are a few interesting facts about Black Friday and Cyber Monday.

 1. Canadians are planning to do a lot of online shopping.

-According to a study from Ebates Canada, 83 per cent of Canadians plan to shop online this holiday season.
-The same report found that shoppers plan to spend an average of $602, up from $570 in 2017.
+According to a study from Rakuten.ca, 85 per cent of Canadians plan to shop online this holiday season.
+The same report found that shoppers plan to spend an average of $546 on holiday gifts.

-Hitting the shops on Boxing Day has been a quintessentially Canadian (actually British) tradition for decades but that is starting to change.
+Hitting the shops on Boxing Day has been a quintessentially Canadian (actually British) tradition for decades but that has changed dramatically.
 The momentum of online shopping, combined with the expansion of U.S. retailers into Canada, has led to a shift in Canadian shopping habits.

-A survey last year by the Conseil québécois du commerce de détail found that only 27 per cent of respondents planned to shop on Boxing Day, compared with 42 per cent who had plans to take advantage of the Black Friday/Cyber Monday madness.
+A recent survey from the Retail Council of Canada found that only 34 per cent of respondents planned to shop on Boxing Day, compared with 43 per cent who will take advantage of Black Friday deals and 32 per cent who will log in on Cyber Monday.

 3. Black Friday isn't that new.